JiangJinsong/CP3407-myclean-app-group-10/README.md

 MyClean is a one-stop home cleaning service booking platform.
 Customers can register, browse available services, place orders, and manage their bookings; administrators can manage services and orders.

 ## Goals
-- Secure email/password registration and login
+- Secure email/password registration, login, and payment transactions
 - Browse and book cleaning services
 - Booking reminders and post-service ratings